blinxen/wetopla/README.md

 - `i`: Enter input mode
     - if project container is focused then a new project can be created
     - if task container is focused then a new task can be created
+- `c`: Enter rename mode
+    - if project container is focused then a new project can be created
+    - if task container is focused then a new task can be created
 - `e`: Edit task content
 - `d`: Set task to done
 - `<ENTER>`: Select currently highlighted project and focus task container